More "Senior" (F1)

 first car, powered by a 292 cu.in.
 Ford V-8.
 His later cars appear in

 the SEVENTIES section.
-Neill raced from 1967 to 1978 and says "arriving at a bend and finding you're not slowing, courtesy of someone's front bumper, can really focus your attention."
+Neill raced from 1967 to 1978 and describes a common experience: "Arriving at a bend and not

 to camera], who would become a racer in #151, and Pete Webb with the